Sewer Gas Smell in House: Causes, Health Risks & Solutions

 A sewer smell after rain typically indicates one of two things: rising groundwater or atmospheric pressure is pushing gases from the municipal sewer system back up through your home's plumbing, or a crack in your underground sewer lateral is allowing water and gas to infiltrate the pipe.
 The first cause is often temporary and can be minimized by ensuring your P-traps are full.
 The second requires a professional camera inspection to locate the damage.
 Recurring post-rain odors should always be evaluated by a licensed plumber.

-How much does it cost to fix a sewer gas smell professionally?
+How much does it cost to fix a sewer gas smell professionally in 2026?

 Find Trusted & Licensed Plumbers in Ohio